Number : Season 2, serial 6 of 9.

 4) “The Warlords”

-Plot : The Tardis takes the Doctor to 12th century Palestine and in the midst of the Third Crusade, meeting King Richard Lionheart and his Saracen opponent Saladin.
+Plot : The Tardis takes the Doctor to 12th century Palestine, right in the midst of the Third Crusade; meeting King Richard Lionheart and his Saracen opponent Saladin.

 Whats good : It’s one of the better period numbers.
 Ian as a Knight.
 Julian Glover.
 Bernard Kay.
 Walter Randall.
-John Bay’s “learned men” arguement with the Doctor.
+John Bay’s “learned men” argument – with the Doctor.

-Whats bad : That the Beeb criminally allowed parts 2 & 4 to be junked.
+Whats bad : That the Beeb criminally allowed episodes 2 & 4 to be junked.
 Vicki is given nothing to do.

-Review With Spoilers : The Crusade is the 6th episode of season 2 and 4th period drama, since the series beginning.
+Review With Spoilers : The Crusade is the sixth serial of season 2 and the fourth period drama – in the series.

-The Doctor, Ian, Barbara and Vicki land the Tardis in 12th century Palestine right in the middle of a fight between Richard Lionheart’s Knights and a surprise Saladin ambush.
+The Doctor, Ian, Barbara and Vicki land the Tardis in 12th century Palestine, right in the middle of a war between Richard Lionheart and Saladin.

-As the Doctor and Ian fight off Saladin’s forces, Barbara is kidnapped in the confusion by the Saracens and the Doctor journeys to the court of Richard Lionheart – to gain favour with the King.
+As the Doctor and Ian fight off a Saracen ambush, Barbara is kidnapped (in the confusion) by the Saracens and the Doctor journeys to the court of King Richard Lionheart – to gain favour with the King.

 The Crusade is a strong and engaging period drama.
-Probably the best that Hartnell Who ever conceived.
-This is due in part to the strong performances of the supporting cast.
+Probably the best, that Hartnell’s era conceived.
+This is due – in part to the strong performances of the supporting cast.

 “In the name of God, Saint Michael, and Saint George, we dub you Sir Ian, Knight of Jaffa.
 Arise Sir Ian, and be valiant!”
 Richard Lionheart

-Likewise, The Earl Of Leicester and El Akir both impress as secondary antagonists and Who regular; Jean Marsh – as the tough as nails Princess Joanna.
+Likewise, The Earl Of Leicester and El Akir both impress as secondary antagonists and Doctor Who regular; Jean Marsh – as the ‘tough-as-nails’ Princess Joanna.

-It would be easy to play the Saracens off as savage boogeymen, in this British take on the conflict.
-However, Who presents a fair take on both sides of the conflict, laying bare the less than virtuous regimes – warts-and-all.
+It would be easy to play the Saracens off – merely as savage boogeymen.
+However, Doctor Who presents a fair take on both sides of the conflict, laying bare the less than virtuous regimes; warts-and-all.

-Saladin – on the other hand, is surrounded by treacherous generals who perceive his lack of direct force against the infidels as weakness.
+Saladin – on the other hand, is surrounded by able and treacherous generals, who perceive his lack of direct force – against the infidels; as weakness.

-The Crusade gives companion Ian his greatest turn, decked out in Knights armour and representative of the King.
-He even gets the honour of being knighted by King Richard and later, tortured by ants by being staked out and covered in honey.
+The Crusade gives companion Ian his greatest turn yet, decked out in Knight’s armour and representative of the King.
+He even gets the honour of being knighted by King Richard and later, tortured by ants; by being staked out in the desert and covered in honey!

-It is a shame that the Beeb allowed the entire serial to be junked in line with their shameful practice of deleting episodes to reuse tapes.
-Luckily, parts 1 & 3 were eventually retrieved and 3 & 4 have audio recordings of the missing episodes.
+It is a shame though, that the Beeb allowed the entire serial to be junked in line with their shameful 60’s practice of deleting seroals to re-use tapes.
+Luckily, episodes 1 & 3 were eventually retrieved and 2 & 4 have audio recordings made.

-With strong performances, well-written dialogue and an entertaining story which skips along, The Crusade is the kind of history lesson that should be shown to kids in school; as it is entertaining and informative.
+With strong performances, well-written dialogue and an entertaining story, which skips along nicely.
+The Crusade is the kind of history lesson that should be shown to kids in school – it is as entertaining; as it is informative.